 Just over five years ago, the New York City Department of Health issued a warning about an outbreak of Measles in northern Manhattan and the Bronx and urged all New Yorkers to make sure they are vaccinated against Measles.
 It highlighted what we are experiencing today with the current Measles outbreaks in the news.

-Since January 1, 2019, the CDC (Centers for Disease Control in Atlanta) reported 880 cases of Measles confirmed in 24 states (as of May 20, 2019)*.
+Since January 1, 2019, the CDC (Centers for Disease Control in Atlanta) reported 1,044 cases of Measles confirmed in 28 states (UPDATED: as of June 13, 2019)*.
 This constitutes the largest number of cases reported in the U.S. since Measles was eliminated in 2000 (in the United States).
 Surpassing the 667 cases reported for all of 2014 with over 6 months to go, it marks the largest number of cases for a single year in 25 years.
 States that have reported cases to the CDC are Arizona, California, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Massachusetts, Michigan, Missouri, New Mexico, Nevada, New Hampshire, New Jersey, New York, Oklahoma, Oregon, Pennsylvania, Texas, Tennessee, Virginia, and Washington.*

 CHURCH OF SCIENTOLOGY